Deep Learning Fundamentals - Building Neural Networks with TensorFlow

 )

-The two models are functionally identical, but this second version:
+The two models are functionally identical, but the layer-by-layer approach offers several advantages:

 - Makes it easier to insert additional layers like BatchNormalization